 Patient and public involvement is a statutory duty and essential in developing and improving health and care services.

-Anita joined PPAG in 2018.
-She has a special interest in disability, older people, young people/students and social and hospital care.
-She is particularly concerned that people who are in hospital or residential care or who are receiving home care have appropriately aided hearing/communication support and also that staff are appropriately trained in all aspects of the care of vulnerable people in the new services being commissioned by the MHCC.
+Anita joined PPAC in 2018.
+Her interests include disability, older people, young people/students and social care.
+She is particularly concerned that people who are in hospital or residential care or who are receiving home care have appropriately aided hearing/communication support.

-Davine has been a PPAG member since June 2016.
-She has a keen interest in BME communities, equality and diversity, carers, older people and mental health.
+Davine became a PPAC member to utilise her volunteer experience in health and care commissioning.
+Davine has a keen interest in Black and Minority Ethnic communities, equality and diversity, carers, older people, cancer services and services for young people and mental health.

-Tom has been a PPAG member since 2013.
-He became involved because he wanted to ensure services for people in north Manchester were fit for purpose.
-A former mental health nurse and crisis councillor, Tom feels he developed a better understanding of caring for patients after being one himself.
-Tom has a number of conditions, has survived a stroke and brings the experience of the services treating him to the Group.
-He’s a strong believer in the importance of early intervention and has a particular interest in neurology, mental health and cardio-vascular medicine.
+Tom joined PPAC because he wanted to ensure services for people in north Manchester were fit for purpose.
+Tom is a strong believer in the importance of early intervention and has a particular interest in neurology, mental health, palliative and end of Life care and cardio-vascular medicine.